Fasteners

 rotary index system

 An automated assembly system designed so that operations are carried out at workstations by tooling mounted on a central column or around the periphery of an indexing table.
-The rotary index system is also known as the dial index machine.
+The rotary index system is also known as the dial index system.

 A tool used to fasten or tighten screws.
 Screwdrivers have a handle on one end and a blade on the other that fits into the recess in the head on a corresponding screw.